AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/palettes/creating-palettes.md

     choice works.

 -   \[Set Mask\] allows you to specify which attribute groups will be included in the palette.
-You can also use the grey Attribute Bank buttons on the right hand edge of the console to set the mask.\
+You can also use the Attribute Bank buttons by the wheels to set the mask.\
     An attribute group is included when the softkey is inverted (like the Colour group in the picture) and when the LED is lit on the Attribute Bank button.
-If you use **[Quick Record](#quick-record)** the mask is automatically set by the workspace window you save the palette in - Positions only includes P, Colours only C and Beams includes IGBES.
-If you use the \<Record\> button then you need to set the mask manually.
+The mask can only be set if you use the \<Record\> button to record the palette, if you use Quick Record then it is set automatically (see above).

--   Press the \<Attribute Options\> (or \<Options\> on newer consoles) button to toggle each mask group between Include and Exclude.
+-   Press the \<Attribute Options\> (or \<Options\> on newer consoles) button to toggle all mask groups between Include and Exclude.

 ![Setting a mask for recording a palette](/docs/images/Setting-a-mask-for-recording-a-palette.png)